strapi/nextjs-corporate-starter/README.md

 ## Setting Up The Frontend

-Next we need to create our `.env` file and paste in the following.
+Next we need to switch to our `/frontend` folder and create our `.env` file and paste in the following.

 ```bash
 NEXT_PUBLIC_STRAPI_API_TOKEN=your-api-token